Sopel97/Stockfish/docs/learn.md

 `use_draw_in_validation` - deprecated, alias for `use_draw_games_in_validation`

-`skip_duplicated_positions_in_training` - either 0 or 1.
-If 1 then a small hashtable will be used to try to eliminate duplicated position from training.
-Default: 0.

-`use_hash_in_training` - deprecated, alias for `skip_duplicated_positions_in_training`

 `winning_probability_coefficient` - some magic value for winning probability.
 If you need to read this then don't touch it.
 Default: 1.0 / PawnValueEg / 4.0 * std::log(10.0)

-`use_wdl` - either 0 or 1.
-If 1 then the evaluations will be converted to win/draw/loss percentages prior to learning on them.
-(Slightly changes the gradient because eval has a different derivative than wdl).
-Default: 0.

 `lambda` - value in range [0..1].
 1 means that only evaluation is used for learning, 0 means that only game result is used.
 Values inbetween result in interpolation between the two contributions.
 See `lambda_limit` for when this is applied.
 Default: 1.0.

 `lambda2` - value in range [0..1].
 1 means that only evaluation is used for learning, 0 means that only game result is used.
 Values inbetween result in interpolation between the two contributions.
 See `lambda_limit` for when this is applied.
 Default: 1.0.

 `lambda_limit` - the maximum absolute score value for which `lambda` is used as opposed to `lambda2`.
 For positions with absolute evaluation higher than `lambda_limit` `lambda2` will be used.
 Default: 32000 (so always `lambda`).

-`max_grad` - the maximum allowed loss gradient for backpropagation.
-Effectively a form of gradient clipping.
-Useful for the first iterations with a randomly generated net as with higher lr backpropagation often overshoots and kills the net.
-The default value is fairly conservative, values as low as 0.25 could be used with lr of 1.0 without problems.
-Default: 1.0.

 `reduction_gameply` - the minimum ply after which positions won't be skipped.
 Positions at plies below this value are skipped with a probability that lessens linearly with the ply (reaching 0 at `reduction_gameply`).
 Default: 1.